TanoyBosh/LSTM-vs-SVR/README.md

 Visualizations of actual vs. predicted prices.
 RMSE calculation for model evaluation.

-### Usage
-Clone the repo.
-Install dependencies with pip install -r requirements.txt.
-Open the Jupyter notebook or script for exploration and modification.

 ### Results
 Explore performance comparisons and visualizations for LSTM and SVR models.